 - Line an 9 inch square brownie pan with parchment paper, let paper hang over sides.

-In a medium bowl, hand whisk together flour, salt, and baking powder.
+In a medium bowl, hand whisk together flour, cocoa powder, salt, and baking powder.
 Set aside.

 Using a separate medium-large bowl combine dark chocolate chunks, dark brown sugar, and hot melted butter.

 - Stir with a rubber spatula until sugar is melted and chocolate chunks are mostly melted.